Local connectedness of boundaries for relatively hyperbolic groups: The cut point pretree

 In this section, we review a construction due to Swenson \cite{Swenson00} of a cut point pretree and cut point tree dual to a family of cut points in a continuum.
 We establish Proposition~\ref{prop:CutPointPretree}, which describes the structure of this pretree when the continuum admits a convergence group action.

-We recall that a \emph{convergence group action} is an action on a compact Hausdorff space $M$ containing at least three points such that the induced action on the space of distinct triples $\Theta^3(M)$ is proper.
+Recall that if $M$ is a compact Hausdorff space with at least three points, a \emph{convergence group action} on $M$ is an action such that the induced action on the space of distinct triples $\Theta^3(M)$ is proper.
 The action is \emph{minimal} if $M$ has no proper subset that is nonempty, closed, and $\Gamma$--invariant.

 The main application of the results below is to the Bowditch boundary of a finitely generated relatively hyperbolic group.
-The compact Hausdorff topology on the boundary $\boundary(\Gamma,\P)=\Delta K$ defined in Section~\ref{sec:ConstructingBoundary} has a countable basis whenever $\Gamma$ is countable, so the boundary is metrizable in this setting.
+The compact Hausdorff topology on the boundary $\boundary(\Gamma,\P)=\Delta K$ defined in Section~\ref{sec:ConstructingBoundary} has a countable base whenever $\Gamma$ is countable, so the boundary is metrizable in this setting.

 In the sequel, we study convergence actions only on metrizable spaces, usually requiring connectedness as well.
 We refer to Tukia \cite{Tukia94} for the basic structure theory of convergence groups on metrizable spaces.